Brian Pastures Research Facility

-Brian Pastures Research Facility is situated 18km East South East of Gayndah in the Sub Coastal Speargrass Region of South East Queensland and has a safe long term carrying capacity of 500 adult equivalents.
-The majority of Brian Pastures Research Facility is undulating levitating to hills with sound areas of black soil flats and alluvial soils in areas that front Barambah Creek.
-The main native grass is Black Spear grass and Forest Blue grass, improved pasture grasses and legumes have been planted over a large proportion of the Facility, consisting of Creeping Blue, Gayndah Buffel, Purple Pigeon, Desmanthus, Green Panic and a selection of Rhodes grasses; Legumes Seca Stylo, Fine Stemmed Stylo, Siratro, Vetch, Wynn Cassia and Burgundy Bean.
+Brian Pastures Research Facility is owned by AgForce and leased and operated by the Department of Agriculture and Fisheries (DAF).
+Brian Pastures is situated 18km East South East of Gayndah in the sub-coastal Speargrass region of South East Queensland and has a safe long-term carrying capacity of 500 adult equivalents.
+The majority of Brian Pastures Research Facility is undulating, rising to hills with sound areas of black-soil flats and alluvial soils in areas that front Barambah Creek.
+The main native grass is Black Spear grass and Forest Blue grass.
+Improved pasture grasses and legumes have been planted over a large proportion of the facility.
+Grasses include Creeping blue, Gayndah buffel, Purple pigeon, Desmanthus, Green panic and a selection of Rhodes grasses.
+Legumes include Seca stylo, Fine-stemmed stylo, Siratro, Vetch, Wynn cassia and Burgundy bean.

-The main administration and office complex comprises office accommodation suitable for ten staff, fully self-contained and serviced quarters comfortably accommodate up to six “short stay” guests and five on site residences.
+The main administration and office complex comprises office accommodation suitable for 10 staff.
+Fully self-contained and serviced quarters comfortably accommodate up to 6 “short stay” guests and 5 on-site residences.

-Purpose built mechanical work shop, extensive machinery and plant inventory, equipment storage and chemical storage shed.
+Purpose-built mechanical workshop, extensive machinery, equipment storage and a chemical storage shed.

-The undercover intensive animal pens adjacent to yards have 44 individual pens, manual drafting systems, integrates a feed preparation, sample processing areas, storage shed, hay sheds, 50 tonne molasses storage tanks and grain silos, an air-conditioned laboratory and staff amenities.
-The pens facilities provide for Research Development and Extension activities in nutrition, animal behaviour and further trial activities needing separation of animals.
+The undercover intensive animal pens adjacent to yards have 44 individual pens, manual drafting systems, integrated feed preparation, sample processing areas, storage shed, hay sheds, 50 tonne molasses storage tanks and grain silos, an air-conditioned laboratory and staff amenities.
+The pens provide for research development and extension activities in nutrition, animal behaviour and further trial activities needing separation of animals.

 Laboratories, processing facilities

-- The facility has two dry laboratories, suited to processing samples for Entomology, Pathology and Agronomy.
+- 2 dry laboratories, suited to processing samples for entomology, pathology and agronomy

-The main yard has a 500 AE capacity, manual drafting systems and livestock exclusion zones, covered work areas, veterinary crush, weighing facility and NLIS race side reader, veterinary chemical storage shed and staff amenities.
+The main yard has a 500 adult equivalent capacity, manual drafting systems and livestock exclusion zones, covered work areas, veterinary crush, weighing facility and NLIS race side reader, veterinary chemical storage shed and staff amenities.

-The Brian Pastures Research Facility conference room has the capacity to seat fifty people, kitchen facilities, outdoor dining area and amenities.
+The Brian Pastures Research Facility conference room has the capacity to seat 50 people, kitchen facilities, outdoor dining area, and amenities.

-Barambah Creek, electric 60 hp pump, drives the travelling irrigator
+Barambah Creek—an electric 60hp pump drives the travelling irrigator.

 Stock and general use water is drawn from Barambah Creek and reticulated from a series of strategically located storage tanks which gravity feed to most outlets.
 Storage capacity is around 527,000 litres.